-Tufts CTSI Pilot Studies Program seeks proposals for innovative, high impact, translational science projects across the T1-T4 spectrum with a focus on building interdisciplinary, multi-institutional research teams including investigators from the basic, clinical, and/or applied sciences.
-Successful pilot studies projects should address a translational research question that provides generalizable insights to advance translational science so that new treatments and cures for diseases can be delivered to patients faster.
+The Tufts CTSI Pilot Studies Program seeks proposals for innovative, high impact, translational science projects across the T .5-T4 spectrum with a focus on building interdisciplinary, multi-institutional research teams including investigators from the basic, clinical, and/or applied sciences.
+Successful pilot studies projects should address a translational research question that provides generalizable insights to advance translational science so that new treatments and cures for disease can be delivered to patients faster.

 Who is eligible?

-In order to be eligible for Pilot Studies grants, the primary Principal Investigator (PI) must have a primary appointment or position at a Tufts CTSI academic, medical, or non-profit research partner institution.
-Collaborators who are not affiliated with a Tufts CTSI partner institution can be included in proposed research teams, but will not be considered a site for a multi-site proposal.
+In order to be eligible for Pilot Studies grants, the primary Principal Investigator (PI) must have a primary appointment or position at a Tufts CTSI academic, medical, or non-profit research partner or collaborator.
+Applicant research teams may also include collaborators who are not affiliated with a Tufts CTSI partner/collaborator, but they cannot be considered as a funded site for a multi-site proposal.

 Frequently Asked Questions